7 Minute Read

 Learning to invest doesn’t have to be complicated.
 Here are three simple steps to help you get started!

 1. Start Investing in a 401(k)

 However, some companies now offer Roth 401(k) plans.
-With a Roth 401(k), your contributions are made with after-tax dollars.
-That means you won’t pay taxes when you withdraw funds in retirement.
-I recommend saving through a Roth 401(k) over a traditional 401(k) if it’s available to you.
+With a Roth 401(k), you contribute after-tax dollars so you won’t owe taxes when you withdraw your funds in retirement.
+I recommend saving through a Roth 401(k) over a traditional 401(k) if it’s available.
 But if a traditional 401(k) plan is all that’s offered, it’s still a great way to start investing.

 2. Contribute to a Roth IRA

 Remember, the goal of Baby Step 4 is to invest 15% of your household income.
 You might not get to the full 15% with a 401(k) alone.
 That’s why I recommend maxing out a Roth IRA once you’re contributing to a 401(k) up to your employer’s match.

 A Roth IRA (Individual Retirement Arrangement), like a Roth 401(k), is a retirement savings account that allows you to pay taxes on the money you put into it up front.